derisen/adal-msal-migration/guide.md

 ## Differences between ADAL and MSAL apps

 This section outlines the differences between ADAL Node and MSAL Node.
-You will first see the full code for an express.js web application acquiring token for a resource with ADAL Node and then the same application with MSAL Node.
+You will first see the full code for a web application secured with ADAL Node and then the same application with MSAL Node.
 After the comparison, aspects of the code will be discussed in depth.

 ### Code Comparison

-The snippet below demonstrates a confidential client web app written in Express.js and secured with ADAL Node.
-The web app performs a sign-in when a user hits the authentication route `/auth`, and then displays tokens obtained from Azure AD.
+The snippet below demonstrates a confidential client web app in Express.js and secured with ADAL Node.
+The web app performs a sign-in when a user hits the authentication route `/auth`, acquires an access token for Microsoft Graph and then displays the said token.

 ```javascript
 var express = require('express');